creisch/creisch.github.io/_posts/2022-10-20-LotharCollatzHamburg.md

 ---
 layout: post
 excerpt: "Analytical results for reaction-diffusion equations and their impact on modeling inflammation"
-title: "Oral presentation at the Lothar-Collatz Colloquium, University of Hamburg"
+title: "Talk in the Lothar-Collatz Colloquium, University of Hamburg"
 tags: [presentation]
 category: presentation
 ---